bmyerz/minized-examples/tips.md

 ### Extraneous bus interface when packaging IP

-When packaging IP, see the clock with a weird symbol (looks like the AXI symbol; I think it means “bus interface”).
+When packaging IP, you might see a signal (such as the clock) with a bus interface symbol (looks like the same as the AXI symbol).
 Just right click and say “remove interface”

 ### Run block automation removes ports I wanted